QuakedK/Oneclick/Unsupported Features.md

 # (IPv6)

 Oneclick disables IPv6, but many people don't actually use it.
 You can easily renable it manually or using [IPv6 Reenable](https://github.com/QuakedK/Downloads/blob/main/IPv6%20Reenable.bat).
 ___

-# (Windows Updates)

-Unlike what the majority of people think, Windows Updates are not actually needed.
-But can easily be reverted at [Update Disabler Revert](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Revert.md#4-update-disabler)
-___

-# (Spotify)

-Spotify may or may not break, as I'm still unsure of what exactly breaks spotify for some users but they report songs being greyed out.
-I'd recommend using the Website version of spotify not the Microsoft store version, as that may be the reported problem.
-[Spotify Website Ver](https://www.spotify.com/de-en/download/windows/) before doing Oneclick.
-___

-# (Task Scheduler)

-Can easily be reverted at [Task Destroyer Revert](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Revert.md#5-task-destroyer--task-scheduler).
-___

 # (Storage Sense/Storage options in settings)